Saikat2407/OPPS-/README.md

 ![Screenshot (9).png](..%2F..%2F..%2FUsers%2Fnayek%2FOneDrive%2FPictures%2FScreenshots%2FScreenshot%20%289%29.png)

-Instance operator - `instanceof` is used to check if the subclass or any class is a instance of parent class.
+Instance operator - `instanceof` is used to check if the subclass or any class is a instance of AbstractMethod.parent class.

+## Abstract method

+An abstract method is a method that is declared without a body.
+An abstract method is only declared in an abstract class or an interface, and it does not have a method body.
+Instead, it is left to the implementing class to provide the method body.